Causal Inference in high dimensions: A marriage between Bayesian modeling and good frequentist properties: Modeling framework in high dimensions

-For now the functional form of the relationships between the covariates and the treatment or outcome is unspecified.
+The functional form of the relationships between the covariates and the treatment or outcome are unspecified in (\ref{eq:models}).
 Here, we present the prior specification for the outcome model only, but analogous representations are used for the treatment model.
 We adopt Gaussian process priors for the unknown regression functions, $f_j()$ and $g_j()$ for $j=1,\dots,p$.
-We use $\boldsymbol{X}_j$ to denote the vector of values for the $j^{th}$ covariate across all units, $(X_{j1}, \dots, X_{jn})$.
-Since we only need to evaluate $f_j()$ at the $n$ observed locations (denoted by $f_j(\boldsymbol{X_j})$), we can represent our prior as follows:
+Since we only need to evaluate $f_j()$ at the $n$ observed locations, we denote the vector of values for the $j^{th}$ covariate as $\boldsymbol{X}_j = (X_{j1}, \dots, X_{jn})$ and represent our prior as: